Appalachia (landmass): Birds

-Several bird remains are known from Appalachian sites, most of them sea birds like Hesperornithes like Hesperornis, Canadaga, Baptornis, Fumicollis, Parahesperornis, and Ichthyornis, Enantiornithes like Halimornis and Ornithuraes like Apatornis and Iaceornis, possibly indicating that Appalachia might have had a diverse variety of birds that were endemic to the region.
+Several bird remains are known from Appalachian sites, most of them sea birds like hesperornithes like Hesperornis, Canadaga, Baptornis, Fumicollis, Parahesperornis, and Ichthyornis, enantiornithes like Halimornis and ornithurans like Apatornis and Iaceornis, possibly indicating that Appalachia may have possessed a diverse variety of birds that were endemic to the region.
 Of particular interest are possible lithornithid remains in New Jersey, arguably one of the best records for Cretaceous birds as some specimens were preserved in the greensands in the area, which would represent a clear example of palaeognath Neornithes in the Late Cretaceous.
 However, this issue is still under debate.
-Examples of birds that were endemic to Appalachia include a few groups such as the Charadriiformes, which consisted of Graculavus and Telmatornis, Anseriformes as represented by Anatalavis, Procellariiformes, with Tytthostonyx being one such example, and Palaeotringa and Laornis belonging to a currently unknown group of birds.
+Examples of birds that were endemic to Appalachia include a few groups such as the charadriiformes, which consisted of Graculavus and Telmatornis, anseriformes as represented by Anatalavis, procellariiformes with Tytthostonyx being a representative of the group, and Palaeotringa and Laornis belonging to a currently unknown group of birds.
 Hesperornithid fossils have also been unearthed in Arkansas.
 Some birds found in Canada such as Tingmiatornis and Canadaga were found in areas that were a part of Appalachia.
 Enantiornithine birds are also known from Appalachia, as is the case of Flexomornis from the Woodbine Formation from Texas.

 Non-dinosaur herpetofauna

 Amphibians

-Through the Ellisdale Fossil Site, a good picture of Appalachia's non-dinosaurian fauna is present.
-Amidst lissamphibians, there is evidence for sirenids (including the large Habrosaurus), the batrachosauroidid salamander Parrisia, hylids, possible representatives of Eopelobates and Discoglossus, showing close similarities to European faunas, but aside from Habrosaurus (which is also found on Laramidia) there is a high degree of endemism, suggesting no interchanges with other landmasses throughout the Late Cretaceous.
+Through the Ellisdale Fossil Site, a good picture of Appalachia's amphibian fauna is present.
+Amidst lissamphibians, there is evidence for sirenids (including the large Habrosaurus), the batrachosauroidid salamander Parrisia, hylids, and possible representatives of Eopelobates and Discoglossus.
+These show close similarities to European faunas, but aside from Habrosaurus (which is also found on Laramidia) there is a high degree of endemism, suggesting no interchanges with other landmasses throughout the Late Cretaceous.

 Lizards

-There is also a high degree of endemism in regards to its reptilian fauna: among squamates, the teiid Prototeius is exclusive to the landmass, and native representatives of Iguanidae, Helodermatidae, and Necrosauridae.
+There is also a high degree of endemism in regards to its reptilian fauna: among squamates, the teiid Prototeius is exclusive to the landmass, and native representatives of iguanids, helodermatids, and necrosaurids are also known.

-No fossilized remains of snakes have been discovered in Appalachia during the Cretaceous period, only being found in Laramidia.
+Snakes

+Fossilized remains of snakes are rare in Appalachia and much more common in Laramidia most likely due to preservation bias.
+However, in the late 1980s, fossil remains of a Cretaceous era snake, attributed to Coniophis, were unearthed in North Carolina.

 Turtles

-Amidst turtles, which are rather common finds in Appalachia, Adocus, Apalone, and Bothremys are well represented, the latter in particular more common in Appalachian sites than Laramidian ones.
+Amidst turtles, which are rather common finds in Appalachia, Adocus, Bothremys and Chedighaii are well represented, the latter two in particular more common in Appalachian sites than Laramidian ones.
 Pleurochayah, a bothremyid, is known from Texas.
 In Santonian Alabama occurred the giant endemic Appalachemys.
+Two marine stem group-trionychians, "Trionyx" priscus and "Trionyx" halophilus, are known from the eastern coastal margin of Appalachia (New Jersey, Delaware, Maryland and the Carolinas).